Allvaa/lavalink-musicbot/README.md

 ## Usage
 - Rename `.env.example` to `.env` and replace those values with yours.
-- Install dependencies `npm i --production`.
+- Install dependencies `npm i --production` or with yarn `yarn --prod`.
 - Running the bot `npm start`.

 ## Author